Esri/calcite-design-system/conventions/Accessibility/AccessibilityRoles.md

 ## 5. menubar

 The `menubar` role is a presentation of a menu that usually remains visible and usually is presented horizontally.
 Superclass role of `menu`, and related to `toolbar`.
+[Learn more about the menubar role](https://www.w3.org/TR/wai-aria-1.1/#menubar).

 ### Example